akeneo/pim-docs/cookbook/ui_customization/add_a_tab_to_product_edit_form.rst

             aclResourceId: pim_enrich_product_categories_view  # If you want to display this extension only under certain rights
             position: 90                                       # The extension position

-After a cache clear, you should the your new tab in the product edit form.
+After a cache clear, you should see your new tab in the product edit form.
 If not, be sure to have run the `app/console assets:install --symlink web`

 Now that we have our extension loaded in our form, we can add some logic into it